originalls/createLoop/README.md

 ## Documentation

 A core goal of createLoop is to simplify making GIF animations.
-To enable the creation of frame-perfect GIF loops, this library works with the concept of 'loop frames' rather than delta time.
+This library calls `requestAnimationFrame` internally and will render according to the set `framesPerSecond`.
+This will render the canvas at approximately the same frame rate as the GIF animation, giving an easy sense of what the GIF will look like.

 Animations can be synced to the loop using the provided `progress` and `theta` properties.

-Additionally, it is reccomended to throttle animation rendering using `elapsedDeltaTime` and `frameDeltaTime` as per the method in the example above.
-This will render the canvas at approximately the same frame rate as the GIF animation, giving an easy sense of what the GIF will look like.

 The GIF encoder [gif.js](https://github.com/jnordberg/gif.js) uses web workers to render the GIF asynchronously.
 By default, the GIF will be rendered alongside the sketch and can be downloaded by clicking on it.

 ### createLoop()